 - Always point your firearm in a safe direction.

-- Always keep your finger outside of the trigger guard until you are on target and ready to shoot.
+- Always keep your finger up on the frame until you are on target and ready to shoot.

 - Always be sure of your target and what is beyond it.